 Unlike Nikoi, the second most high-end private island resort near Singapore, Cempedak is not for families and that places it on a league of its own, although it now has competition from the uber-luxe Bawah Island Resort reached only via private seaplane from Batam, the sister island of Bintan.

 Cempedak Private Island is one of the latest island resorts to open in Bintan, in Indonesia, and one of the most luxurious island escapes from Singapore when you cannot care to board a plane.
-This chic island resort offers pool villas with sea views and utmost privacy.
+This chic island resort offers pool villas with sea views, the utmost privacy and some of the most pristine beaches in Indonesia.
 I spent three days there on a long weekend to report back on the best parts and the areas where it fell flat.